-M 11 Lighting Program The lighting for the cattle must be designed and maintained to regulate a daily cycle for all animals. □ The cattle must be provided a minimum continuous period of 8 hours of natural light supplemented by artificial light as needed: ☐ Yes☐ No☐ N/A /10 M12 A written Herd Health Plan (HHP) must be available at the main office.
-This plan must include: Certification or proof that the HHP has been developed in consultation with the herd veterinarian: The herd veterinarian must sign and date the HHP and The HHP must be annually updated; Records of vaccination protocols and any vaccinations; Records of treatment protocols and any treatments, including: Identification of the animal(s); The type of treatment and reason for the treatment; Dates of treatment; The types/route of administration and quantities of medications used; Details of the therapeutic use, defined as treatment, prevention and control, as allowed by current laws, of any antibiotics (including ionophores), antiparasitics, and antifungals, which includes the requirements that antibiotics, antiparasitics, and antifungals must only be used therapeutically as prescribed by the herd veterinarian; Therapeutic use must be for individual animals OR for specific groups of animals only when specified by the herd veterinarian through determination that the entire group is at high risk of contracting disease; Therapeutic use is in conformance with the latest edition of the FDA Judicious Use of Antimicrobials for Dairy Veterinarians and complies with withdrawal periods; Records of any surgical procedures; Tolerance levels for overall herd performance; Causes of morbidity and mortality where known; and Targets for other aspects of herd health.
-Livestock and poultry must not be implanted or injected with any growth hormone/ growth promoter or fed antibiotics (except ionophores) or fed beta-agonists for the purpose of boosting growth or feed efficiency. ☐ Yes☐ No☐ N/A /25
+A writte n Herd Health Plan (HHP) must be available at the main office.
+This plan must in Certification or proof that the HHP has been developed in consultation with the herd veterinarian: The herd veterinarian must sign and date the HHP and ☐ The HHP must be annually updated; Records of vaccination protocols and any vaccinations; Records of treatment protocols and any treatments, including: Identification of the animal(s); The type of treatment and reason for the treatment; Dates of treatment; The types/route of administration and quantities of medications used; 1 Details of the therapeutic use, defined as treatment, prevention and control, as allowed by current laws, of any antibiotics (including ionophores), antiparasitics, and antifungals, which includes the requirements that antibiotics, antiparasitics, and antifungals must only be used therapeutically as prescribed by the herd veterinarian; Therapeutic use must be for individual animals OR for specific groups of ☐ Yes M12 animals only when specified by the herd veterinarian through determination ☐ No /25 that the entire group is at high risk of contracting disease; □ N/A Therapeutic use is in conformance with the latest edition of the FDA Judicious Use of Antimicrobials for Dairy Veterinarians and complies with withdrawal periods; Records of any surgical procedures; Tolerance levels for overall herd performance; Causes of morbidity and mortality where known; and Targets for other aspects of herd health.
+Livestock and poultry must not be implanted or injected with any growth hormone/ growth promoter or fed antibiotics (except ionophores) or fed beta-agonists for the purpose of boosting growth or feed efficiency.
+NOTE: Treatment must never be withheld to maintain an antibiotic-free J production policy.
+Animals must be given appropriate treatment, including antibiotics, if prescribed by the flock veterinarian, regardless of antibiotic- free production policy. nee production policy.
+1 i l 1